open/close all folders

 - Face–Heel Turn: Used to be a D.O.W. member.

 - Heel–Face Turn: ...But then seems to turn back at the end of the game, when, upon realizing that he was nothing more than the Firstborn's pawn, decides to take the responsibility of killing it.

 The psychic commander of the Geheimnisvoll Abwehrmacht, an elite army of psychic German soldiers which is heavily tied with the Nazi hierarchy.
 Lichthammer is highly sadomasochistic and spiteful, with a penchant for both physical and mental torture, and holds little regard for human life.
 She is an incredibly powerful telepath, and, upon her transformation by the Firstborn, also gains the ability to teleport and control the flies, as well as seeing an increase in her already strong powers.
 Often uses her telepathy for mental torture, to control her army, and to expose people's innermost fears and demons.Tropes associated with Hanne Lichthammer:

 - Came Back Wrong: Wronger.
 She was evil to begin with, but now her appearance reflects it.

 - Entitled Bastard: She begs Church to spare her life, in spite of all of her evil deeds, numerous attempts to slaughter the Squad, and previous dog-kicking of Church.
 (The fact that the Squad needs to spill her blood to progress to the next Time Slice doesn't hurt, either.)

 - Fan Disservice: Though she is, believe it or not, a source of titillation for some players...
-Considering the man behind the game, the interplay of Fetish Fuel was almost certainly intentional.
+Considering the man behind the game, the interplay of sexuality was almost certainly intentional.

 - Flunky Boss: She sends her soldiers to fight the Squad shortly before she decides to take them on herself.